 3. Physical, Emotional and Mental Health

 Woodman School has a qualified Student Learning Team (SLT), comprised of the administrative team, a school health nurse, a resource teacher, classroom teachers, and educational assistants to accommodate students’ personal learning profiles.
 The SLT meets regularly to discuss student concerns and create personalized strategies for learning.
-Emotional / social support is available by making an appointment in the main office to speak with Ms. Stewart (Student Services Learning Leader), Ms. Bartlett (Assistant Principal), or Ms. Krickhan (Principal).
+Emotional / social support is available by making an appointment in the main office to speak with Ms. Stenhouse (Student Services Learning Leader), Ms. Bartlett (Assistant Principal), or Ms. Krickhan (Principal).

 4. Active Living and Fresh Air